-“Tira mi su” is an Italian phrase which literally means “pick me up,” and this dessert will accomplish that.
-Because the main ingredients are eggs, cheese and espresso, it is as appropriate for a breakfast or brunch buffet as it is after dinner as dessert!
+Tiramisu is an Italian phrase which literally means “pick me up,” and this dessert will accomplish that.
+Because the main ingredients are eggs, creamy cheese and espresso, it is as appropriate for a breakfast or brunch buffet as it is after dinner as dessert!

-Tiramisu is the perfect holiday dessert.
+Also, this is the perfect holiday dessert.
 It is sinfully creamy and best when prepared a day ahead; so you get a beautiful presentation of wonderful deliciousness with no last minute fussing.
 Try this for a holiday brunch.
 It is practically a breakfast in itself, eggs, cream, coffee, cheese…a perfect brunch addition.

 When Nonna Anna was a young child in Naples, Zabaglione was often served for breakfast…no alcohol and they used whole fresh eggs; pure protein with some sugar thrown in for tastiness.
 (Yes, my mother-in-law’s name is the same as mine, so we call her “Nonna Anna”.)